wtchengcv/wentaocheng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👨‍💻 About Me
 I am an Associate Professor in College of Computer Science, Nankai University.
 Prior to joining Nankai University, I was a senior algorithm engineer in Alibaba Group.
-I obtained my Ph.D. from Nanyang Technological University in 2019, under the supervision of <a href='https://personal.ntu.edu.sg/wslin/'>Prof. Weisi Lin</a>.
+I obtained my Ph.D. from Nanyang Technological University, under the supervision of <a href='https://personal.ntu.edu.sg/wslin/'>Prof. Weisi Lin</a>.
 I also spent one wonderful year with a joint PhD program in Technische Universität Darmstadt, under the supervision of <a href='https://scholar.google.com/citations?user=56UhAooAAAAJ'>Prof. Michael Goesele</a>.

 My research focuses on visual localization, autonomous driving, SLAM, 3D reconstruction, etc.